 Once you have clear answers to these questions, we highly recommend committing them to paper — or, in other words, drawing up a business plan.
 It’s a useful tool that will help you determine the overall direction of the startup, not to mention that having this document is absolutely crucial if you want to win over investors and other stakeholders.
 Later on, you can also use it to outline a thorough financial strategy, evaluate your product’s performance, establish clear goals and keep the team in sync.
 A useful thing through and through!

 Since we’re talking about blockchain, there’s a lot of advanced tech to take care of.
-At this stage, you need to come up with the app’s architecture, which includes consensus mechanisms, blockchain networks, and other technical nuances.
+At this stage, blockchain app development involves designing the app’s architecture — consensus mechanisms, blockchain networks, and other technical nuances — and often integrating blockchain technology into your existing systems.
 This is a lot to cover — there’s enough material for an entire article.
 But to give you a starting point, let’s look at some of the most popular consensus mechanisms:

 Here’s how we approach UI/UX design at Purrweb.
 We begin with project evaluation, studying the specifics of your project and gathering references — both positive and negative.
-Our designers then use this information to define the logic of the app, creating a mindmap that will outline the user flow and serve as a set of guidelines for future work.
+Our designers then develop blockchain UX design: they use this information to define the logic of the app, creating a mindmap that will outline the user flow and serve as a set of guidelines for future work.

 After that, we move on to wireframes.
 These are the first sketches of the design.
 They are immensely helpful: we need them to outline the general flow of the screens and decide what content and features they should include.
 Once the wireframes are ready, we send them over to you to get some feedback.
 When you give your final approval, we move on to the next stage — graphic design.